-Mozilla plans to upgrade Firefox 32-bit installations to the 64-bit version of the web browser when it releases Firefox 56 later this year.
+Mozilla started to upgrade Firefox 32-bit installations on Windows to the 64-bit version of the web browser when it released Firefox 56 in late 2017 to the public.

 Mozilla started to release Firefox 64-bit for Windows in December 2015 to the release channel.
 This was first an optional download that users had to seek out, but has since then been made the default.

 The organization revealed in August 2016 how it planned to make Firefox 64-bit on Windows the default for compatible systems, and migrate the 32-bit population on 64-bit architecture to the 64-bit version of the browser.

 The plan back then involved integrating the 64-bit version in the Firefox stub installer, making it the default in early 2017 in that installer, and shipping Firefox 64-bit as the default later that year.

 Starting with Firefox 55, which was released in August 2017, 64-bit Firefox were the default option on Windows.
 This was only the case however if the Windows device supported 64-bit and had at least 2 Gigabytes of memory.

 Migration from 32-bt versions of Firefox to 64-bit on Windows started with the release of Firefox 56. in September 2017.

 Starting with Firefox 56, Mozilla started to upgrade Firefox 32-bit installations on 64-bit versions of Windows to 64-bit versions of Mozilla Firefox.

 The same limitation -- a minimum of 2 Gigabytes of RAM and at least Windows 7 -- apply.

 The main reason why Mozilla decided to migrate Firefox users on Windows to 64-bit versions is that running a 64-bit copy of Firefox decreases the out-of-memory crash rate and improves security.